North Carolina Domestic Violence Defense Attorney

 Is Domestic Violence a Misdemeanor or a Felony in NC?

 When choosing how to classify the crime, prosecutors typically take into account the severity of any injuries inflicted on the victim, the defendant’s prior convictions (if any), and whether the victim reported prior incidents of abuse by the defendant.
-In addition to jail or prison time, the accused may also receive other punishments such as being required to attend mandatory anger management or domestic violence intervention programs, complete community service hours, pay a fine, or comply with a protective order.
+In addition to jail time, the accused may also receive other punishments such as being required to attend mandatory anger management or domestic violence intervention programs, complete community service hours, pay a fine, or comply with a protective order.

 Regardless of whether you are facing a misdemeanor or a felony, your future may be at stake.
 Seek the advice of a Jacksonville criminal defense lawyer to protect yourself against such a serious charge.